mciwing/mciwing.github.io/docs/statistics/bivariate/Frequency.md

 ## Conditional frequency

 Absolute and relative frequencies are not suitable for determining the relationship between variables.
-For example, the frequency of regions for 'New_Visitors' and 'Returning_Visitors' cannot be directly compared because the sizes of both groups are different.
+For example, the frequency of regions for `New_Visitors` and `Returning_Visitors` cannot be directly compared because the sizes of both groups are different.
 The conditional relative frequency allows for this comparison by accounting for the differences in group sizes.

 ???+ defi "Definition"